dboyker/nfcorpus-finetuning/README.md

 # nfcorpus-finetuning
-Fine-tuning a sentence transformer model for IR on NFCorpus
+Fine-tuning a sentence transformer model for IR on NFCorpus.